MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vs-extension.md

 - [Install versions 17.10 or 17.11 of Visual Studio](https://visualstudio.microsoft.com/downloads/)
 - Sign up for and log into a GitHub account with [a valid GitHub Copilot subscription](https://docs.github.com/en/copilot/about-github-copilot/subscription-plans-for-github-copilot).
-- Enable the following for your .NET application:
+- Enable the following services for your .NET application:
   - [Application Insights](../app/create-workspace-resource.md)
   - [.NET Profiler](../profiler/profiler.md)